nasserdr/digiRhythm/README.md

     activity.
 -   [ ] Create a function that visualize the actogram + average
     activity + DFC.
+-   [ ] Create a function that visualizes all daily activities with control over the number of columns.

 **TO DO - UTILITIES AND DOCUMENTATIONS:**

 -   [x] Define data inside the library
--   [x] Add and example about the improt_raw_icetag_data to the README.
+-   [x] Add and example about the import\_raw\_icetag\_data to the README.
--   [ ] Create a function to test if a dataset is digiRhythm friendly.
+-   [x] Create a function to test if a data set is digiRhythm friendly.
--   [ ] Create a proper documentation for the data set.
+-   [x] Create a proper documentation for the data set.
--   [ ] configure data sets with lazy loading
+-   [x] configure data sets with lazy loading
--   [ ] Create test functions.
+-   [ ] Create test functions for all the functionalities.
+-   [ ] Add a note about the fact that visualizations were created in a way they are aligned with the standards of common journals and give details about these settings + Add a note where the code can be customized to change these settings.
+-   [ ] Make a series of videos about the digiRhythm library.

 ## Installation